Thomas Dundon

-Thomas Dundon (born September 5, 1971) is an American businessman, specializing in financial services, real estate and sports entertainment.
-He is chairman and managing partner of Dundon Capital Partners in Dallas, Texas, chairman of pickleball.com, and is the sole owner and chief executive officer (CEO) of the Carolina Hurricanes of the National Hockey League and was on the board of the former Alliance of American Football.
+Thomas Dundon (born September 5, 1971) is an American businessman in financial services, real estate, and sports entertainment; he is chairman and managing partner of Dundon Capital Partners in Dallas, chairman of pickleball.com, and owner/CEO of the NHL’s Carolina Hurricanes.

+He is closely associated with the collapse of the 2019 Alliance of American Football: after announcing a commitment of up to $250 million and taking control as a voting board member, he directed operations and funding but halted further financing within eight weeks, after which the league suspended play on April 2, 2019 and its entities entered Chapter 7 liquidation.
+In subsequent bankruptcy proceedings, the trustee alleged an oral $250 million commitment and cited Dundon’s public statements; Dundon testified that the $250 million figure was promotional rather than contractual, and court filings described his statements as inconsistent.

 Early life and career

 Dundon was born in New York and raised in Texas.
 He attended Southern Methodist University, where he earned a bachelor's degree in economics in 1993 and served as president of Phi Gamma Delta.
 He soon after operated a restaurant in Fort Worth, Texas.

-Later, with a number of partners, he co-founded a business focused primarily on subprime automobile financing called Drive Financial Services, LP, which eventually became Santander Consumer USA, a large U.S. consumer finance company majority held by Banco Santander.
+Business career

+He began his career working in financing at used car dealerships.

+In the 1990s, he co-founded the subprime lender Drive Financial Services, which offered high-interest loans to people with higher credit risk.
+The company was acquired by the Spanish company Banco Santander in 2006, transforming Drive Financial Services into Santander Consumer USA.
+The company has been sued by attorneys general in several states for predatory lending practices.
 By the time he left in 2015, Dundon served as chairman and chief executive officer of the company.
+In 2020, Santander settled the lawsuit.

 After leaving Santander, Dundon started his own firm, Dundon Capital Partners, and bought a 33-story building in downtown Dallas.
 Dundon's investments via the firm include Employer Direct Healthcare, a healthcare services company, Exeter Finance, an auto finance company, and Pacific Elm Properties, a Dallas-based real estate company.
 Also after leaving Santander, Dundon cofounded Trinity Forest Golf Club in Dallas.
+Exeter Finance has been under investigation by attorneys general in multiple states over predatory lending practices, and has settled lawsuits in Massachusetts and Delaware.